Elisabeth Chabanol

 Encadrement doctoral

 - Oriane Durand-Poussin, Funeral systems in the royal tombs of Koryô (918-1398): before and after the Mongol invasions, thesis supervised by Jean-Sébastien Cluzel and Élisabeth Chabanol.
-Doctorate from Sorbonne University, started in 2025.
+Doctorate from Sorbonne University, commenced in 2025.

 Distinctions